w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 *Key question: can we combine these benefits in an effective way?*

 - **Lakehouses** are a good fit for cloud environments with separate compute and storage
-  - Computing applications can run on-demand on separate computing nodes (e.g., a GPU cluster for ML) while accessing storage data
+- Applications can run on-demand on separate computing nodes while accessing data in storage nodes

 # Data Independence

 :::: {.columns}
 ::: {.column width=60%}

-Data independence can be explained using the three-schema architecture

-- Data independence: modify the schema at one level of the database system without altering the schema at the next higher level
+**Data independence**: modify the schema at one level of the database system without altering the schema at the next higher level

+- It can be explained using the three-schema architecture

+- Data independence:

 :::
 ::: {.column width=40%}